Stubbing Holme Road Flood Alleviation Scheme

 • Strengthening and installing walls along Rochdale canal.

-• Improving protection to riverside properties.
+• Property Flood Resilience measures to some riverside properties.

 Latest information